 You can’t always stop ganglion cysts from forming, but these steps may lower your risk:

-When should you see a doctor about a ganglion cyst?
+When should you see a doctor for a ganglion cyst?

 Ganglion cysts are usually harmless, but it’s still smart to get them checked.
 Your provider can confirm the diagnosis and recommend the best treatment, whether that’s watching it closely or planning surgery to remove it.